Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Registration of Members' Interests

-Members are required under the Code of Conduct to register details of "Disclosable Pecuniary Interests" (as defined in Regulations issued by the Government) and other interests (including the offer and receipt of gifts and hospitality) by giving written notice to the Monitoring Officer.
+Under the Code of Conduct, Members have to register details of "Disclosable Pecuniary Interests" (defined in Regulations issued by the Government) and other interests (including the offer and receipt of gifts and hospitality) by giving written notice to the Monitoring Officer.

-The Register is also available for inspection at the office of the Democratic Services Team Manager (via the Customer Service Centre, Newcastle Civic Centre) and online.
+The Register is also available for inspection at the office of the Democratic Services Team Manager (via the City Community and Information Hub and Library) and online.

 The Register for each Parish Council is also available for inspection, as above.

-The Committee submits an annual report to full Council on its activities each municipal year.
+The Committee submits an annual report to full Council.
 The last report can be read here.

 The Committee generally aims to take its annual report to full Council in September each year.